FAQs

 Because students can start logging hours while completing their college certificate, they’re not waiting until after graduation to begin the 640-hour requirement.
 This overlap can significantly shorten the time it takes to finish.

-As part of the College Certificate, students take a series of Cooperative Education courses for a total of 3 units, where they must complete at least 150 hours of hands-on production work.
+As part of the College Certificate, students take a series of Cooperative Education courses, where they must complete at least 150 hours of hands-on production work.
 These hours:

 Count toward the 640-hour requirement for the Hollywood CPR Certificate